dgmato/dgmato.github.io_old/_posts/2018-10-10-MICCAI2018_Conference_GranadaSpain.md

 ---
 layout: post
-title: MICCAI 2018.
-Granada, Spain
+title: MICCAI 2018 - Granada (Spain)
 ---

 MICCAI 2018, the 21st International Conference on Medical Image Computing and Computer Assisted Intervention, was held from September 16th to 20th, 2018 in Granada, Spain.